Here are some tips on how to get a freelance writing gig with Wisconsin Bride:

 Who's writing and illustrating the magazine?

 The editor assigns most of the stories each issue to local freelance writers.
 The remainder is written by staff and interns.
 We hire local writers only because they have the best understanding of the city and its vernacular.
-Almost 100 percent of story art is assigned to local photographers and illustrators by the art director.
+Almost all of the artwork featured in our magazine is submitted by local photographers.

 WE DO NOT ACCEPT QUERIES OVER THE PHONE.
 Queries should be submitted in writing via e-mail and consist of three parts: